jc65536/ocaml_gram/README.txt

 7. If not, then check the output of `opam switch`.
 The arrow should be on the current directory.

+8. Run:
-8. opam install dune menhir containers ppx_expect ppx_deriving
+   opam install dune menhir containers ppx_expect ppx_deriving

+9. Run:
-9. dune build ocaml_gram
+   dune build ocaml_gram

 10. Now, `dune exec ocaml_gram` will read in an OCaml file from stdin and print the AST to stdout.